 In the episode Lerm, it's also revealed that Early likes to commit vehicular homicide as a hobby.
 One of them he hits was holding a baby which flies off the side of the vehicle.
 It likely did not survive.

-The malformed Sheriff clone starts out by shooting in the head anyone not melted by Dan Halen's body spray cloud, but by the musical episode has become a Hypercompetent Sidekick who correctly identifies the raw uranium "yellow cake" and deduces Al-Quaeda's terrorist plan
+The malformed Sheriff clone Denny starts out by shooting in the head anyone not melted by Dan Halen's body spray cloud and whittling down his own arm into a toothpick, but by the musical episode has become a Hypercompetent Sidekick who correctly identifies the raw uranium "yellow cake" and deduces Al-Quaeda's terrorist plan

 The show having a narrator.
 He eventually vanished from the show.